IepIweidieng/TJAPlayer3/tja.md

   * This behavior is utilized in some existing notecharts to achieve bar line rotation.
 Exemplar notechart: <https://www.youtube.com/watch?v=SR94XPuGoyQ> <br />
     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/SR94XPuGoyQ" title="YouTube video player, playing &quot;【TJAPlayer3】Sense【創作譜面】[BilliumMoto × Silentroom] 《ギミック譜面》&quot;, uploaded by かれーどらい{きつね}" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
   * The [`#ANGLE`](#note--barline-commands) command introduced in TaikoManyGimmicks can achieve such effects without depending on the *unspecified* behavior.
+* TJAPlayer2 for.PC and TaikoManyGimmicks do not support all existent forms of `<complex-ri-float-scroll-speed-xy>`, see the explanation of compatibility issues in [Value Type](#value-type).

 ### `#BARLINESCROLL`